 For example, the Indiana State University plan that was originally underwritten and offered by Nationwide Life, is now not available for students or faculty.
 This blanket accident and sickness policy had a $1,000 deductible and a maximum out-of-pocket of $6,350.
 Undergraduate, graduate, graduate assistant, and international students enrolled in six or more credit hours were eligible to apply for coverage.
 The cost of $5,410 per year (more than $16,000 per year for a family of three) was very expensive.

 You can also pay monthly instead of having to pay for a full semester.
 If you are covered under a different plan for the summer months, we will help you re-apply for benefits, when and if it is needed again.
+Early termination of coverage could result in a refund of a portion of the paid premium.

 Another variable is that many schools offer multiple plan options, instead of just one.
 Indiana University, for example, features voluntary choice for all campuses, along with international, postdoctoral and fellowship policies.
 We can explain specific details about the policies available to you and how they compare to Exchange coverage.